Find out everything you need to know about your baby's sleep in the early weeks.

 But how much sleep will you get with a newborn?
 Here’s what you need to know about your baby's sleep.

 Babies need to sleep a lot in the first few weeks, but it might not feel like that as their sleep will be in short, random bursts.
 Some babies might only sleep for a total of 10 hours out of 24, whereas others might sleep up to 20 hours out of 24 – either is perfectly normal (BASIS, no date).

 Why does my baby keep waking up at night?

 We know it's exhausting for new parents but night waking is completely normal for babies.
 Especially in the early months.

 Newborn babies sleep for around two to four hours at a time (Heraghty et al, 2008).
 Babies are lighter sleepers than adults so they’ll wake more easily.
-They’ve also got tiny tummies so they need to feed often too (Galland et al, 2012; BASIS, 2018).
+They’ve also got tiny tummies so they need to feed often too (Galland et al, 2012; BASIS, no date).

 Although, just to let you know, night time waking might not disappear completely.
-It is still normal behaviour after three months and 27% of one year olds still wake in the night (Henderson et al, 2010; BASIS, 2018).
+It is still normal behaviour after three months and 27% of one year olds still wake in the night (Henderson et al, 2010; BASIS, no date).